 - seeds or oats, to taste

-- In a mixing bowl, whisk together the flour, oats, wholemeal flour, seeds, sugar, salt and yeast.
+- MIX THE DOUGH: In a mixing bowl, whisk together the flour, oats, wholemeal flour, seeds, sugar, salt and yeast.
 Pour in 500ml of warm water and the vinegar, then use a wooden spoon to stir vigorously for 2-3 minutes.
 The mixture will be very wet, like a loose porridge.

-- Grease a loaf tin (approx 25cm long and 7cm deep) with a little oil, then line with baking paper (this is very important: the loaf will stick to the tin otherwise!) leaving a small overhang on each side.
+- POUR INTO LOAF PAN: Grease a loaf pan (approx 25cm long and 7cm deep) with a little oil, then line with baking paper (this is very important: the loaf will stick to the pan otherwise!) leaving a small overhang on each side.
 Pour the mixture into the prepared loaf tin, using a spatula to scrape it all out of the bowl.
 Smooth the surface, then sprinkle with your choice of seeds and oats, pressing down gently so that they stick.

-- When the loaf is cool enough to handle, gently peel off the baking paper, then allow to cool completely before slicing.
+- COOL AND SLICE: When the loaf is cool enough to handle, gently peel off the baking paper, then allow to cool completely before slicing.
 I throw any of the seeds or oats that fall off the top into my muesli jar!

 Nutrition Information:Yield: 14 Serving Size: 1 slice

 Amount Per Serving: Calories: 175Total Fat: 4gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 0mgSodium: 438mgCarbohydrates: 35gFiber: 4gSugar: 2gProtein: 6g